Election-Tech-Initiative/ElectionGuard-SDK-Specification/Benaloh-Specification.tex.md

 ${ (\beta / \alpha^s)\mod p  = (M⋅(g^s )^r)/(g^r )^s \mod p =  (M⋅K^r)/(g^r)^s\mod p = (M⋅g^rs)/g^rs \mod p = M }$

-However, as will be described below, it is possible for a holder of a nonce r to prove to a third party that a pair ${(\alpha,\beta)} is an encryption of M without revealing the nonce r and without access to the secret s.
+However, as will be described below, it is possible for a holder of a nonce r to prove to a third party that a pair ${(\alpha,\beta)}$ is an encryption of M without revealing the nonce r and without access to the secret s.

 ### Non-Interactive Zero-Knowledge Proofs
 ElectionGuard provides numerous proofs about encryption keys, encrypted ballots, and election tallies using the following four techniques.